March 29, 1924 - November 15, 2020

 Charlotte M. Smith, 96, of Waverly has gone to her eternal home on Sunday, November 15, 2020 at Elderwood Nursing Home in Waverly.

-She was predeceased by her parents, John and Marie Sprigle Wurz; her husband, Norman James Smith; and her sister, Martha and Raymond Gobeille.
+She was predeceased by her parents, John and Marie Sprigle Wurz; her husband, Norman James Smith; and her sister, Martha; and brother-in-law, Raymond Gobeille.

 Charlotte enjoyed crocheting, knitting, quilting and playing games.
 She was a very active member of the North Waverly Chapel in Waverly and had enormous faith and passion for praying.
 She was a proud Veteran serving in the Air Corps from 1944 – 1945.